November Rain: Music video

-The accompanying music video for "November Rain", directed by Andy Morahan, was inspired by Del James's short story "Without You", for which he is credited in the long version of the video.
+The music video for "November Rain", directed by British director Andy Morahan, was inspired by Del James's short story "Without You", for which he is credited in the long version of the video.
 The short story portrays a rock star struggling to come to terms with the loss of his girlfriend, who died by suicide (gunshot) after he repeatedly strayed from their relationship.
 November Rain is one of the most expensive music videos ever made.

 The video tells a story reminiscent of "Without You", and features a live performance footage from Los Angeles' Orpheum Theater.
 First, in a silhouette, Rose's character is seen going to bed and taking pills; a bottle of whisky is also visible next to him.
 The scene, now in color, changes to the wedding of the main characters, played by Rose and his then-girlfriend Stephanie Seymour.
 The other band members are among the many guests.

 Slash's character realizes he forgot the wedding rings, when McKagan's character offers his rings as a substitute.
 After the wedding couple leaves the church, we see the wedding reception that is later interrupted by sudden, heavy rain, causing everyone to run for shelter.

 The next scene shows a funeral at the same church.
 Rose's character grieves at the death of his wife, now inside a casket with a mirrored object obscuring half of her face.
 A heavy rain falls upon the cemetery when the casket is laid to rest.